clarkzjw/LEONetEM/README.md

 Simplified PoP (Point of Presence) structure combined with landing ground stations.

-In real Starlink networks, there is 1 IP-Hop between the user router to the PoP, which traverses the User Dish, (potentially multiple) satellites, landing ground stations, and to the PoP.
+In real Starlink networks, there is 1 IP-Hop between the user router to the PoP, which traverses the User Dish, (potentially multiple) satellites, landing ground stations, then finally to the gateway at the PoP.

-For normal Starlink subscribers, CGNAT is utilized for IPv4, and the PoP / Gateway is always accessible at `100.64.0.1`.
+For normal Starlink subscribers, CGNAT is utilized for IPv4, and the gateway / PoP is always accessible at `100.64.0.1`.

-On the WAN side of the router, a address from `100.64.0.1/10` is assigned.
+On the WAN side of the router, an address from `100.64.0.1/10` is assigned.

 **Dst**

-In this topology, we simpilify the connectivity between PoP and destination server.
+In this topology, we simpilify the connectivity between PoP and destination servers.

-In real Starlink networks, network packets exit the PoP go through the IXP and transit to the destination server via terrestrial networks.
+In real Starlink networks, network packets exiting the PoP go through IXPs and transit to the destination server via terrestrial networks.

 ## Emulation

-In this topology, we emulate the 15s latency handover pattern for the satellite link, i.e., the link between Router and PoP.
+In this topology, we emulate the 15s latency handover pattern for the satellite link, i.e., the link between the `Router` and `PoP`.

-The latency and throughput traces are loaded from CSV files.
+The latency traces are loaded from CSV files.

-We assume the link between User and Router, and between PoP and Dst are stable and negligible.
+We assume the link between the `User` and `Router`, and between `PoP` and `Dst` are stable and negligible.

 ## Note